 Apart from these relatively minor differences, the majority of F-100 and F-150 traits and characteristics were shared.
 It’s important to remember that both the F-100 and F-150 were classified as 1/2 ton trucks (though some like to call the F-150 a “heavy half-ton”), contrasted with the 3/4 ton F-250 and 1 ton F-350.
 In fact, it can be extremely difficult to tell them apart at first glance.
 They came with the same interior styles and the same exterior configurations and colors.
 Engine options were generally almost identical.

 In 1975, either truck could be had as either a regular cab or super-cab body style, while only the F-250 and F-350 came as a crew cab.
 The F-100 and F-150 both came as a flareside or styleside, and overall dimensions and capacities were identical, apart from ride height.

 Ford F-100: Discontinued in 1983 as Ford Shuffles their Truck Line-Up

-The Ford F-100 was discontinued in 1983 (at least for the U.S. market) as it started to look a bit redundant next to the F-150 that offered everything its predecessor had, plus a bit more.
+The Ford F-100 was discontinued in 1983 (at least for the U.S. market) as it started to look a bit redundant next to the F-150 which offered everything its predecessor had, plus a bit more.
 For those wanting a more compact model for light-duty, the brand-new Ford Ranger joined the line-up in 1983, replacing the Courier.
 Previously used as a trim level, the “Ranger” moniker finally got its own model, which was unrelated to Ranger-trim pickups that preceded it.
 This was the first Ford-designed light-duty model in the line-up, as the Courier was simply a rebadged Mazda.
 The F-150 and larger F-series trucks have, of course, evolved over time to become the most popular vehicle sold in America.
 Though it’s a very different beast than it was back in 1983, the Ranger has come back to the U.S. market once again for 2019.

 Image Credits: Ford | Mecum | Curbside Classic